 If you have read the below and require support, please email us at [email protected].

-Issues to be addressed before placements start
+Issues to be addressed to make placements safe

 - Robust supervision and teaching arrangements need to be in place.